-Thank you for visiting the Purpose and Identity Processes Laboratory web page.
-Through research, we strive to understand how a having a sense of self, identity, and purpose shape the experiences people have in their everyday lives.
-Our work focuses on two main themes:
+Thank you for visiting the Purpose and Identity Processes Laboratory.
+Through research, we seek to understand how identity and a sense of purpose in life shape – and often enhance – everyday experience.

 First, we want to uncover the correlates and consequences of having a sense of a purpose in life.
 Our studies primarily examine how purpose develops and test factors that amplify or diminish the benefits of feeling purposeful.
 Because knowing who one is and where one is going both appear valuable throughout the lifespan, we focus mainly on sense of purpose among adolescents and young adults, in hopes of promoting long-term and sustainable well-being.

 Second, we are interested in how personal and social identities shape daily life.
 Our work shows that important aspects of identity (e.g., race, dietary preferences) influence what people think about, feel, and do in measurable ways.
 By attending to the various ways people define and label themselves, our work examines what kinds of things they notice or respond to in specific situations.
 Questions guiding this work include: How do salient aspects of identity function as sources of resilience in the face of challenging or stressful everyday experiences, and how do these relationships dynamically unfold over time?